paulnguyen/cmpe281/aws/6-aws-mongodb-replica-set.md

 ## Initialize the replica set.
 Replace Host Names with Public IP or DNS Names.

+    Using mongo-ami, launch three free tier instances with their own Elastic IPs.

     Edit /etc/hosts in each EC2 Instance adding local host names for Public IPs.
     For example: